TianpeiLuke/nlp-pipeline/slipbox/pipeline_design/pipeline_template_base.md

 ## Implementation Pattern

-To implement a pipeline template using `AbstractPipelineTemplate`:
+To implement a pipeline template using `PipelineTemplateBase`:

-1. Inherit from `AbstractPipelineTemplate`
+1. Inherit from `PipelineTemplateBase`
 2. Define the `CONFIG_CLASSES` class variable
 3. Implement the required abstract methods
 4. Override any other methods as needed